 - A. Existing Major Lines.
 Undergrounding of existing overhead wires and associated overhead structures used for conveyance of electrical energy at transmission voltages, nominally in excess of 21,000 volts, or major transmission trunk communication lines shall not be required. - B. Existing Utilities in Industrial Districts.
 Undergrounding of existing overhead wires and associated overhead structures used for the distribution of electrical energy or communication lines within certain industrial zone districts shall not be required provided the subdivider shall: - 1.
-Execute a covenant, which shall be recorded and run with the land, agreeing to participate and support any improvement district formed for the purpose of undergrounding the existing overhead utilities; and

-- 2. Install or agree to install conduit of sufficient number and size, as determined by the utility company, to accommodate the future undergrounding of existing overhead utilities. - C. Appurtenant Equipment.
+Execute a covenant, which shall be recorded and run with the land, agreeing to participate and support any improvement district formed for the purpose of undergrounding the existing overhead utilities; and - 2.
+Install or agree to install conduit of sufficient number and size, as determined by the utility company, to accommodate the future undergrounding of existing overhead utilities. - C. Appurtenant Equipment.
 Equipment appurtenant to underground facilities, such as transformers, terminal boxes, amplifiers, splice boxes, meter cabinets and concealed ducts, may be surface-mounted provided that such equipment is located in utility easements outside the street right-of-way. - D. Waiver by Public Works Director.
-The Public Works Director may waive the requirement to underground existing overhead services to street lighting or other utility systems as a condition of approval of any subdivision as provided below:
+The Public Works Director may waive the requirement to underground existing overhead services to street lighting or other utility systems as a condition of approval of any subdivision as provided below: - 1.
+Required Findings. - a.

-Required Findings.

-- a.
 The property is located in an area where 90 percent or more of the surrounding properties have overhead utilities; and - b.
 The property is not in a Growth Area as defined by the General Plan. - 2.
 Stipulations.
 If a waiver is granted, the subdivider shall: - a.
 Execute a Covenant, which shall be recorded and run with the land, agreeing to participate in and support any improvement district or underground utility district formed for the purpose of undergrounding the existing overhead utilities; and - b.
-Install or agree to install conduit of sufficient number and size, as determined by the utility company, to accommodate the future undergrounding of existing overhead utilities.
+Install or agree to install conduit of sufficient number and size, as determined by the utility company, to accommodate the future undergrounding of existing overhead utilities. - E. Utility Operator Objection.
+The requirement to place utilities underground may be waived at the discretion of the Review Authority if the entity which operates the utility finds the underground placement to be infeasible.